michaelrommel/nvim-silicon/README.md

 ## Features

-Right now, the plugin supports most options, that the original `silicon` tool offers, except clipboard support, as that was too flaky for me to get it working cross platform and inside a WSL2 installation.The advanced and nice features that @krivahtoo implemented, like window title and watermarking are missing.
+Right now, the plugin supports most options, that the original `silicon` tool offers, except clipboard support, as that was too flaky for me to get it working cross platform and inside a WSL2 installation.
+The advanced and nice features that @krivahtoo implemented, like window title and watermarking are missing.

 This implementation supports selected line ranges and also highlighting of a line and also removing superfluous indents.